bartoszkp/dotrl/README.md

  - integrate with other existing Reinforcement Learning platforms

 If you found this application useful please cite this work: [dotRL: A platform for rapid Reinforcement Learning methods development and validation](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6643987).

+## Previous releses

+This project was previously hosted [on Source Forge](https://sourceforge.net/projects/dotrl/).
+Currently, we are in the process of creating a new version with a more structured approach (better design, unit-tests, etc.) here.